godotengine/godot-docs/tutorials/3d/working_with_3d_skeletons.rst

 You will see a number.
 What does this number mean?
 It is a rotation point of the Transform.
 So it is base part of the bone.
-In Blender you can go to Pose mode and try there to rotate bones - they will rotate around their origin.
+In Blender you can go to Pose mode and try there to rotate bones.
+They will rotate around their origin.

 But what about the bone tip?
 We can't know things like the bone length, which we need for many things, without knowing the tip location.
-For all bones in a chain except for the last one we can calculate the tip location - it is simply a child bone's origin.
-Yes, there are situations when this is not true, for non-connected bones.
-But that is OK for us for now, as it is not important regarding Transforms.
-But the leaf bone tip is nowhere to be found.
-A leaf bone is a bone without children.
-So you don't have any information about its tip.
+For all bones in a chain, except for the last one, we can calculate the tip location.
+It is simply a child bone's origin.
+There are situations when this is not true, such as for non-connected bones, but that is OK for us for now, as it is not important regarding Transforms.

+Notice that the leaf bone tip is nowhere to be found.
+A leaf bone is a bone without children, so you don't have any information about its tip.
 But this is not a showstopper.
 You can overcome this by either adding an extra bone to the chain or just calculating the length of the leaf bone in Blender and storing the value in your script.

 Using 3D "bones" for mesh control
 ---------------------------------

-Now as you know the basics we can apply these to make full FK-control of our arm (FK is forward-kinematics)
+Now as you know the basics we can apply these to make full FK-control of our arm (FK is forward-kinematics).

 To fully control our arm we need the following parameters:

 -  Upperarm angle x, y, z
 -  Lowerarm angle x, y, z

-All of these parameters can be set, incremented and decremented.
+All of these parameters can be set, incremented, and decremented.

 Create the following node tree: